What is a restriction requirement?

 In my opinion, a restriction requirement is not detrimental to the examination.
 It may even be beneficial.
 The non-elected claims can be examined in a divisional application, and the examiner cannot render a “nonstatutory double patenting rejection.”62 A nonstatutory double patent rejection occurs if the claims of the patent application are similar, but not identical, to a pending patent application or an issued patent.
 To overcome a nonstatutory double patenting rejection, the inventor can file a terminal disclaimer that disclaims any “terminal portion” of the patent maturing from the divisional application that extends beyond the patent term of the previously filed patent application.
 In this case, the parent and divisional patent applications will have “co-extensive patent terms.”

 If a restriction requirement is made, a nonstatutory double patenting rejection cannot be made.
 Thus, the terms of the patents maturing from patent applications having a common parent application may be different.
-This means the inventor might have a patent term for one of the patents that is longer than the other patent,63 which could be beneficial for inventions that have significant, daily, commercial value.
+This means the inventor might have a patent term for one of the patents that are longer than the other patent,63 which could be beneficial for inventions that have significant, daily, commercial value.
 For example, some patented pharmaceuticals are worth millions of dollars per day and it might be advantageous to extend the patent term even by one day.
 Other inventions are worth less money, but the patent owner may nonetheless wish to retain the possibility to extend the patent term if the benefits outweigh the costs.

 61. See 35 U.S.C. § 120 in Appendix F